 The residents of York may also have seen paper money, the first in North America, issued by Massachusetts to pay for the war with the French and Indians.

 On Jan.
 24, 1692, Madocawando and French missionary Louis Pierre Thury led as many as 300 French and Wabanaki on snowshoes from Canada to York.
 Before dawn, they piled their snowshoes next to a large rock and crept into town.
-(There is a plaque there now.)
+(A plaque marks the spot today.)

 “The Inhabitants were in their unguarded Houses, here and there scattered, Quiet and Secure,” according to a contemporary account.
 Taking the houses one by one, the warriors killed the inhabitants and livestock, captured others and burned most of the buildings.

-Shubael Dummer was shot at his own front door while trying to escape on his horse.
-The Indians stripped him of his clothes and mutilated his body.
-His wife Lydia and their small son were among the captives forced to march through the snow to Quebec.
+Indians shot Shubael Dummer at his own front door while he tried to escape on his horse.
+They stripped him of his clothes and mutilated his body.
+Then they captured his wife, Lydia, and their small son and forced them to march through the snow to Quebec.

 “On the next Lord’s Day a full welted savage, purposely to deride the ministerial character of Mr. Dummer, put on his garments, and then stalked about in the presence of the distressed captives some of whom belonged to his church, to aggravate their feelings,” according to historian William Williamson.

-When Indians burst into the Moulton house, four-year-old Jeremiah was hiding under the bed.
-Amid screaming and scuffling they buried a hatchet into his mother’s head, then tomahawked his father.
+When Indians burst into the Moulton house, four-year-old Jeremiah had hidden under the bed.
+Amid screaming and scuffling the Indians buried a hatchet in his mother’s head, then tomahawked his father.
 Jeremiah watched as the Indians scalped his parents.
 After they left he stayed under the bed until the house caught fire.
-He ran from the house toward a group of men who turned out to be Indians, who tied him up along with the others.
+He then ran from the house toward a group of men who turned out to be Indians.
+They tied him up along with the others.

 Capt.
 John Floyd with a small group of militiamen rushed to the scene of the Candlemas Massacre from Portsmouth, N.H.
 They discovered about 18 houses burned, the remainder rifled and the dead lying about.
-The gaol, the meeting house and the garrison were left standing.
+The attackers left standing the gaol, the meeting house and the garrison.

 Floyd and his men buried 48 people in a mass grave along with an unrecorded number of small children.

 The captives were taken to Canada, where some were ransomed by Capt.
 John Alden Jr., son of John Alden and Priscilla Mullins of the Plymouth Colony.
-Lydia Dummer was set free, but separated from her son.
+The Indians set Lydia Dummer free, but separated her from her son.
 She traveled to Quebec three times to find him, but never saw or heard from him again.

-Jeremiah Moulton reappeared during another of the French and Indian wars.
-It was known as Dummer's War, after Shubael Dummer’s nephew William, acting governor of Massachusetts.
-It was also known as Father Rale’s War, after Father Sébastien Rale who led an alliance of Wabanaki Indians on the side of New France.
+Jeremiah Moulton reappeared during Dummer’s War, named after Shubael Dummer’s nephew William, acting governor of Massachusetts.
+Some called it Father Rale’s War, after Father Sébastien Rale who led an alliance of Wabanaki Indians on the side of New France.

-In 1724, Jeremiah Moulton led 200 men to the Wabanaki settlement of Norridgewock to kill Father Sebastian Rale and slaughter the Indians.
-The Englishmen killed Rale and 80 Abenakis, including two dozen women and children
+In 1724, Moulton led 200 men to the Wabanaki settlement of Norridgewock to kill Father Sebastian Rale and slaughter the Indians.
+The Englishmen succeeded in killing Rale and 80 Abenakis, including two dozen women and children.

 Moulton returned to York and became sheriff.
 In 1719 he rebuilt the gaol with timbers left from the one that was left standing.
 Today it still stands, the last known public building of the colonial era.

 Later in 1692, John Alden and John Floyd were accused of witchcraft in the Salem witch trials because of their involvement with the Candlemas Massacre.
-Alden escaped from jail to New York.
-Floyd was never executed, though it’s unclear why.
+Both managed to escape execution.